MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/debugger.md

 ---
-description: Learn how to use the Debugger tool to navigate your code as it runs, set watches and breakpoints, view call stacks, and improve the readability of compiled/minified JavaScript.
+description: Learn how to use the Debugger tool to navigate your code as it runs, set watches and breakpoints, and view call stacks.
-title: Debugger
+title: F12 devtools guide: Debugger - Microsoft Edge Development
 author: erikadoyle
 ---